kirtanp8/LiquorOClock/README.md

 **Save** and **Unsave**

 Due to the code in the backend being so well-put together, accessing the data from the frontend was made so much easier.
-However, the toughest challenge I set myself was to be able to `save` and `unsave` a recipe to the users profile page.
-It's also something I knew I wanted to from the beginning because during my project 3, I never got a chance to help with the `like` and `unlike` button.
+However, the toughest challenge I set myself was to be able to `save` and `unsave` a recipe to the user's profile page.
+It's also something I knew I wanted to do from the beginning because during my project 3, I never got a chance to help with the `like` and `unlike` button.

-So the first thing I did was make a request for the users saved recipes, which I got from the below `get` request.
+So the first thing I did was make a request for the user's saved recipes, which I got from the below `get` request.

-* The function stores the users saved recipes in variable using `setSaved(response.data.saved)`
+* The function stores the user's saved recipes in a variable using `setSaved(response.data.saved)`
 *

 ```